shuzhao-li-lab/espol-workshop/day3.md

 3. Starting hand-on pathway analysis

-Using KEGG and MetaboAnalyst
+> Using KEGG and MetaboAnalyst
+> Use ForPathwayAnalysis_targeted_significant_list

-4. Pathway and network analysis - lecture
+4. Pathway and network analysis - general principles

 *Lunch break*

+4. Pathway and network analysis - mummichog

 5. Continued hand-on session on pathway and network analysis